duole93/fontfavorite-tier3/README.md

 ### STEP 1: Install node modules dependancies

 - There are 2 folders, `client` and `server`.
-- `cd` to each folder and install node modules dependancies
+- `cd` to each folder and install node modules dependancies.

 ```
 cd client